newrelic/newrelic-quickstarts/README.md

 ## Getting Started

-Do you have some great dashboards to share?
-Follow the steps below to add them to the library.
+Contribute your own observability pack to the New Relic One catalog by following the steps below:

 1. [Fork the Github repository](https://help.github.com/en/github/getting-started-with-github/fork-a-repo#fork-an-example-repository)